LogtalkDotOrg/logtalk3/examples/threads/NOTES.md

 Some examples may imply adjusting the default size of thread data areas or, preferably, use of the 64 bits version of the compatible Prolog compilers.

-There are known Prolog bugs on the multi-threading support found on XSB, YAP, and SWI-Prolog.
+There are known Prolog bugs on the multi-threading support found on XSB and YAP.
 These bugs prevent some examples to run and may lead to crashes.
 Some bugs are platform-specific, only occurring on some operating-systems.